open-source-tabletop/squadrons/fractured-skies.md

 | :------------------------ | :-: | :-: | :-: | :-: | :-: | :-: | :-------------------- |
 | Heavy Gunship             |  3  |  5" |  3+ |  3+ |  5  |  5  | Platform (1)          |

-- You may include 1 Heavy Gunship for every Strike Fighter in your Squadron.
+- You may include 1 Heavy Gunship for every Strike Fighter in your squadron.
 - A Heavy Gunship is equipped with a Heavy Machine Gun Turret and may either add a Heavy Cannon or Fusion Beam.
 - A Heavy Gunship may take Concussion Missiles.
 - A Heavy Gunship may take the Countermeasures or Targeting System upgrade.